-Today we learned the extremely sad news that [insert name of deceased] died by suicide [last night/this morning/yesterday].
+Today we learned the extremely sad news that [insert name of deceased] died [last night/this morning/yesterday].
 This is the only information we have officially received or have permission to share.
 Information about memorial services will be provided when it becomes available, and students may attend with caregiver permission.
 We are saddened by [insert name of deceased]'s death and will keep [his/her/their] family and friends in our hearts.

 I know this news is difficult to take in, and whatever you are feeling right now is valid and okay.
 Even if you didn't know [insert name of deceased] very well, any loss can trigger your own personal experiences.
 I'm here to support you, and there are crisis counselors available today in [location] for anyone who wants to talk.
 Please let me or your other teachers know if you'd like to speak to a crisis counselor at any point throughout the day.
-You can also call or text 9-8-8 anytime for any reason.